bogdanvuk/rst/examples/paper/source/index.rst

 The major components of the |cop| co-processor and their connections are depicted in the :num:`Figure #fig-system-bd`:

 - **Classifier** - Performs the DT traversal for each training set instance, i.e. implements the *find_dt_leaf_for_inst()* function from the :num:`Algorithm #fig-find-dt-leaf-for-inst-pca`.
-The classification process is pipelined, with each stage performing the DT node test calculations for one DT level.
+The classification process is pipelined using a number of Node Test Evaluator modules (NTEs), with each NTE performing the DT node test calculations for one DT level.
 The parameter |DM| is the number of pipeline stages and thus the maximum supported depth of the induced DT.
 For each instance in the training set, the Classifier outputs the ID assigned to the leaf in which the instance finished the traversal (please refer to the *fitness_eval()* function from the :num:`Algorithm #fig-fitness-eval-pca`).
 - **Training Set Memory** - The memory for storing all training set instances that should be processed by the |cop| co-processor.
 - **DT Memory Array** - The array of memories used for storing the DT description, composed of sub-modules :math:`L_{1}` through :math:`L_{D^{M}}`.
 Each Classifier pipeline stage requires its own memory that holds the description of all nodes at the DT level it is associated with.
 Each DT Memory sub-module is further divided into two parts: the CM (Coefficient Memory - memory for the node test coefficients) and the SM (Structural Memory - memory for the DT structural information).
 - **Accuracy Calculator** - Based on the classification data received from the Classifier, calculates the accuracy and the impurity of the DT and keeps track of which training set classes were found as dominant for at least one DT leaf.
 For each instance of the training set, the Classifier supplies the ID of the leaf in which the instance finished the DT traversal.
 Based on this information, the Accuracy Calculator updates the distribution matrix, calculates the results, which are then forwarded to the Control Unit, ready to be read by the user.